TheRoyalTnetennba/email-server/README.md

 # email-server

 This is a simple server written in Go.
-It's function is to receive json requests generated from [IndieExpo][IndieExpo], [AI-Wins][aiwins], and [my personal portfolio site][portfolio], and forward them as emails using gmail's smtp server.
+It's function is to receive http requests generated from [IndieExpo][IndieExpo], [AI-Wins][aiwins], and [my personal portfolio site][portfolio], and forward them as emails using gmail's smtp server.
 In addition to Go, it uses the mux package from